WayneKeenan/RaspberryPi_BTPAN_AutoConnect/README.md

 ## CRON job

-In order for the Pi to automatically reconnect create a `cron` job to run a script every minute.
+In order for the Pi to automatically (re)connect create a `cron` job to run a script every minute.

 Type:
 ```